 How it Works

-A reverse stock split reduces the number of issued shares but not the number of authorized shares.
+A reverse stock split reduces the number of issued shares but without changing the total value of all shares issued.
 With a reverse stock split, you end up owning fewer shares but each share is worth more that the original.
 For example, if you own 1,000 shares of a stock priced at $50 a share, your position is worth $50,000.
 If the board of directors institutes a 1-for-5 reverse split, you will receive one share of stock for every five shares you own.
 You end up owning 200 shares (1,000 divided by five) worth $250 each ($50 multiplied by five.)
 Your position value of $50,000 is unchanged.

 Reverse Splits and Minority Stockholders

-If you are a minority stockholder, a reverse split could extinguish your position.
+If you are a minority stockholder, a reverse split could extinguish your position and force you out.
 Unfortunately, there is not much you can do as long as the reverse split follows legal procedures and you receive the correct number of new shares.
 Your chance of prevailing in a lawsuit brought against the board of directors is slim.
 The courts have held that, absent fraud, misrepresentation or misconduct, a corporation has the right to eliminate minority stockholders through a reverse split.

 Reverse Split Advantages